awsdocs/aws-php-developers-guide/doc_source/service_dynamodb-session-handler.rst

 `AWS Console for Amazon DynamoDB <https://console.aws.amazon.com/dynamodb/home>`_, or by using the |sdk-php|.

-3. Use PHP Sessions as You Normally Would
+Step 3.
+Use PHP Sessions as You Normally Would
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the session handler is registered and the table exists, you can write to